Improving Language Model-Based Zero-Shot Text-to-Speech Synthesis with Multi-Scale Acoustic Prompts: Experiments

 We conduct two mean opinion score (MOS) tests to measure the zero-shot capability of different models: 1) Naturalness MOS (N-MOS): evaluate the naturalness and prosody of the synthesized speech; 2) Similarity MOS (S-MOS): evaluate the speaker similarity between the synthesized speech and the ground-truth speech.
 We randomly choose 20 samples from different speakers in the test set for subjective evaluation.
 To exclude other interference factors, we keep the text content and prompt speech consistent among different models.
 A group of 25 listening subjects are recruited to rate the given speeches on a scale from 1 to 5 with 1 point interval.

 As shown in Table \ref{tab:mos}, our proposed method achieves the best N-MOS of $3.886$ and S-MOS of $3.870$, which outperforms VALL-E greatly in both two aspects.
 Compared with the VALL-E and the Base-T model, which both used only 3 seconds of speech as the acoustic prompt, the Proposed-3s model achieves better performance, especially in naturalness by a gap of over $0.12$.
 This demonstrates that considering the same acoustic prompt at the phoneme-level is really helpful for learning the personal speaking style of the target speaker and improving the naturalness and speaker similarity of the synthesized speech without introducing additional inputs.
 Our proposed model also makes further improvement compared with the Proposed-3s model by increasing the number of sentences in the style prompt, indicating the ability of enhancing the quality of zero-shot TTS by utilizing more reference speeches from the target speaker .
 This ability is not available in previous language model-based TTS models, and it allows our proposed method to have a higher performance upper bound compared to VALL-E. Our proposed model also achieves superior performance than not only Base-S that just considers the style prompt, but also Base-T that solitarily considers the timbre prompt.
 It demonstrates that modeling the speaker characteristics from different scales can improve the naturalness and speaker similarity of the synthesized speech.
 In addition, it is observed that although Base-S also uses ten sentences as the style prompt, it achieved the lowest score in both two evaluations.
 A possible reason is that removing the timbre prompt as the prefix in the decoder affects the stability of the decoding, resulting in some synthesized speeches are poor in intelligibility.
+Moreover, we added a comparison with YourTTS \cite{casanova2022yourtts}, through the ABX preferene test.
+Our proposed model showed a $57.3\%$ preference rate over YourTTS's $33.6\%$, demonstrating its effectiveness.